Banks| Policies| Dodgy Deals| Campaigns

 Subsidiaries

 KEPCO (Korea Electric Power Corporation), founded in 1898, is the largest electric utility in South Korea, responsible for 93% of South Korea's electricity generation.
-Together with its affiliates and subsidiaries, KEPCO has an installed capacity of 65,383 MW, including coal power plants, nuclear power plants and hydroelectric plants.
-KEPCO owns or co-owns several power generating (including coal) operations overseas, including in Mexico, the Philippines, Saudi Arabia and Jordan.
-It is planning to expand its operations in South Korea, Botswana, China, Japan, Vietnam, Swaziland, South Africa and Russia.
-KEPCO has 27.327 MW of installed coal power capacity which equals to 39% of its total power production.
-It is part of a group of 31 companies which are responsible for half the world's installed coal power capacity of 983,000MW.
+Together with its affiliates and subsidiaries, KEPCO has an installed capacity of 82.5GW, of which 39.5% is coal and 21% is LNG.
+KEPCO owns or co-owns several power generating operations overseas, including in Mexico, the Philippines, Saudi Arabia and Jordan.

 Impacts